doctorfree/MusicPlayerPlus/README.md

 - mpcplus character based MPD client
 - mppcava character based spectrum visualizer

-The build scripts in the top-level directory of the MusicPlayerPlus repository can be used to compile essentia, gaia, mpcplus, and mppcava.
+The build scripts in the `scripts/` directory of the MusicPlayerPlus repository can be used to compile blissify, essentia, gaia, mpcplus, and mppcava.
 These are:

+- scripts/build-blissify.sh
-- build-essentia.sh
+- scripts/build-essentia.sh
-- build-gaia.sh
+- scripts/build-gaia.sh
-- build-mpcplus.sh
+- scripts/build-mpcplus.sh
-- build-mppcava.sh
+- scripts/build-mppcava.sh

 Invoke the appropriate build script for the utility you wish to compile.
 For example, to compile the MPD client `mpcplus` from source, run the command:

 ```
-./build-mpcplus.sh
+./scripts/build-mpcplus.sh
 ```

 On Debian and RPM based systems the MusicPlayerPlus installation package can be